Sensitivity of accelerator-based neutrino experiments to neutrino-dark matter interaction: Elko as a viable dark matter candidate: Methodology

+The number of events at the DUNE FD is computed using GLoBES~\cite{Huber:2004ka,Huber:2007ji}.
+We compute the effect of the new neutrino interaction in the neutrino flux, which generates a new energy spectrum at the FD.
+The interaction cross section in Eq.~\eqref{crosssection_neutrino_ELKO} is used to determine the new flux at the detector according to,

+where $E_\nu$ are the neutrino energies in the flux data, $n_\lambda$ is the average elko number density in the propagation medium, and $L$ is the distance traveled by the neutrino from the source to the detector.
+The first sum in the right-hand side of Eq~\eqref{eq:new_flux} gives the flux of neutrinos that interacted, changing their original energy to $E_{\nu_f}$.
+The term in parentheses accounts for the neutrinos that having original energy $E_{\nu_f}$, change their energy to any other value considered in the simulation.

+In order to define the density of elkos along the propagation, we assume elkos are at least part of the dark matter content in the Universe~\cite{Ahluwalia:2004sz}, considering a few different elko-dark matter ratios.
+We define the relic dark matter as,

+where $\mathcal{T}$ is the temperature.
+If elkos are cold dark matter, then the temperature can be written as,

+where $x_f$ is the freeze-out parameter.
+The elko density along the baseline, considering it is uniformly distributed, is obtained from the previous two equations~\cite{Dodelson:2003ft},

-where $Y$ stands for the elko relic abundance and must be in the range 0.1126 $\leq Y \leq 0.1246$ if all dark matter is composed by elko.
-Values of Y $\leq$ 0.1126 are also allowed, if elko is a subdominant component of the cosmological dark matter, allowing for the existence of another candidate~\cite{Aghanim:2018eyx}.
+where $Y$ must be in the range 0.1126 $\leq Y \leq 0.1246$ if all dark matter is composed by elko and $x_f=20$~\cite{ParticleDataGroup:2020ssz}.
+Values of Y $\leq$ 0.1126 are possible if elko is a subdominant component of the cosmological dark matter, allowing the coexistence of other candidates~\cite{Aghanim:2018eyx}.

-With these considerations we can calculate the DUNE ND sensitivity to neutrino-elko interactions.
-We use a minimum square method defining the $\chi^2$ function to be minimized as~\cite{Huber:2002mx, Tanabashi:2018oca}:
+With these considerations, we can compute the DUNE FD sensitivity to neutrino-elko interactions using a minimum square method.
+In this method one defines a $\chi^2$ function~\cite{Huber:2002mx, Tanabashi:2018oca},

-where $N_i^{e}$ is the number of neutrino-electron scattering events and $N_i^{\lambda}$ is the number of events from neutrino-elko interactions for each energy bin, $i$.
-Next we evaluate the DUNE ND sensitivities for the elko related parameters: $m_\lambda$, $\xi/\Lambda$, and $Y$.
+where $N_i^{s}$ is the standard number of events and $N_i^{\lambda}$ is the number of events considering neutrino-elko interaction.
+The summation is over all the energy bins.
+We find the minimum of the $\chi^2$ as a function of the elko mass, $m_\lambda$, coupling strength, $\xi/\Lambda$, and density of elkos, $Y$.
+We then evaluate the DUNE FD sensitivities.